 1. Section Amanita - most of these mushrooms are hallucinogenic, but not the same way as the famous "magic" mushrooms.
 Ibotenic acid and muscimol are the active ingredients, and they are not illegal like Psilocybin and Psilocin.
 It is not uncommon to hear reports that eating one makes you think you are God, vomit a lot, go into a coma and wake up with amnesia, which I suppose is just as well given how unpleasant the experience sounds.
 These toxins are water soluble and I've been told that if you boil thin slices of the mushroom twice, discarding the water in between, then the mushroom might be rendered edible.
 Don't try this at home.

 Amanita muscaria group, the classic Alice in Wonderland mushroom (probably the most famous mushroom of all time and certainly one of the most photogenic) is in this group.
 It comes in four colours: red, orange, yellow and white.
-Amanita muscaria often has lots of whitish warts on the cap that can be removed easily (and therefore, as seen in the photo of the white ones, might already be washed off).
+Amanita muscaria often has lots of pale warts on the cap that can be removed easily (and therefore, as seen in the photo of the white ones, might already be washed off).
 It has a ring from its partial veil and concentric rings around the base of the stem where it grew out of its "egg".